Primary School Partnership Opportunities

 Yes.
 All students have a full, enhanced DBS disclosure and complete a thorough child protection/safeguarding course before going into school.

-Feedback from Partnership Schools on their experience working with us
+Feedback from partnership schools on their experiences of working with us

 "We are very proud of our strong links with Roehampton.
 We have many PGCE and BA students who are always very well prepared and very knowledgeable about current issues in education, including their Safeguarding responsibilities.
 We are always very well supported and look forward to continuing to build an even stronger partnership in the future."